wp-plugins/get-picasa-albums/readme.txt

 == Frequently Asked Questions ==
 = Why aren't my thumbnails showing up? =
 1. Make sure that your syntax is correct
-2. Make sure that the 'PicasaAlbumCache' directory is located within the 'GetPicasaAlbums' directory
+2. Make sure that the 'PicasaAlbumCache' directory is located within the 'get-picasa-albums' directory
 3. Make sure read/write privledges are available on the 'PicasaAlbumCache' directory
 4. Make sure author didn't code it up wrong (whoops, should be fixed)